kant2002/kant2002.github.io/projects/router-libraries.md

 ### Navigation stacks

 When you perform a navigation, sometimes you have navigation patterns which act like a navigation stack.
-That's your dialog windows, on mobile it's separate screens which allow you return back, etc. You would argue that this is not a router, technically yes, but I do not see router as a simple thing which is just a concept of "route something to your page".
-That way even suppose that links generation should not be part of routing.
+That's your dialog windows, on mobile it's separate screens which allow you to return back, etc. You would argue that this is not a router, technically yes, but I do not see router as a simple thing which is just a concept of "route something to your page".
+That way we can even suppose that links generation should not be part of routing.
 Personally I view routers as navigation libraries, which provide range of navigation facilities to your application.
 What if I want to be able navigate to dialog box directly?

 I would treat navigation stacks, as facilities which able to create rollback point in the navigation history.